Patent Retrieval: A Literature Review: Patent Retrieval Methods

-Bouadjenek et al. \cite{bouadjenek2015study} provided a thorough evaluation on the CLEF-IP 2010/2011 collections to address some of the above challenges.
-The authors explored the scenario when only partial patent application is available for prior art search (e.g., {\it title, abstract, extended abstract}, or {\it description)}.
-The authors tested different QE and QR general methods such as Rocchio \cite{Salton:1971:SRS:1102022} and a variant of the Maximal Marginal Relevance (MMR) \cite{carbonell1998use}.
+\cite{bouadjenek2015study} provided a thorough evaluation on the CLEF-IP 2010/2011 collections to address some of the above challenges.
+The authors explored the scenario when only partial patent application is available for prior art search (e.g., {\it title, abstract, extended abstract}, or {\it description}).
+The authors tested different query expansion and reduction general methods such as Rocchio \cite{Salton:1971:SRS:1102022} and a variant of the Maximal Marginal Relevance (MMR) \cite{carbonell1998use}.
 They also tested patent-specific methods utilizing synonym sets \cite{magdy2011study}, language models \cite{ganguly2011patent}, and IPC-based lexicon \cite{mahdabi2013leveraging}.
-After experimenting various sections as sources for the initial query terms as well as expansion/reduction sources, the results showed that, the {\it description} section among other sections is the best to use as the initial query in case of both QE and QR.
-QE was not beneficial for the long {\it description} queries as it already contains good coverage of relevant terms.
-However, QR on {\it description} queries was useful as it removed many of the noisy terms.
-Generally, QR outperformed QE on {\it description} and {\it extended abstract} queries which indicates that, with long queries, QR is effective for better retrieval performance.
-The results also showed that generic QE methods such as Ricchio works generally better for QE than patent-specific QE methods.
-Finally, the results showed that BM25 scoring works better than the TF-IDF scoring on the long {\it description} queries for both QR and QE, while TF-IDF works better than BM25 on short and medium-length {\it title} or {\it abstract} queries.
-Through this comprehensive experimental study, the authors did not evaluate the impact of using multiple sections in combination as sources for QE or QR.
+After experimenting various sections as sources for the initial query terms as well as expansion/reduction sources, the results showed that, the {\it description} section among other sections is the best to use as the initial query in case of both query expansion and reduction. query reduction was not beneficial for the long {\it description} queries as it already contains good coverage of relevant terms.
+However, query reduction on {\it description} queries was useful as it removed many of the noisy terms.
+Generally, query reduction outperformed query expansion on {\it description} and {\it extended abstract} queries which indicates that, with long queries, query reduction is effective for better retrieval performance.
+The results also showed that generic query expansion methods such as Rocchio works generally better for query expansion than patent-specific query expansion methods.
+Finally, the results showed that BM25 scoring works better than the TF-IDF scoring on the long {\it description} queries for both query reduction and expansion, while TF-IDF works better than BM25 on short and medium-length {\it title} or {\it abstract} queries.
+Through this comprehensive experimental study, the authors did not evaluate the impact of using multiple sections in combination as sources for query expansion or reduction.
 More importantly, the study does not provide any insights about the respective values of number of expansion terms or term removal threshold and whether these values are somewhat deterministic or vary widely calling for interactive setting.